theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-reference-search.md

 ## Description

-The furo-ui5-reference-search
- search a reference
+The furo-ui5-reference-search is a search input field with the capability to open and extended search component.

- Bounded data must fullfill the  furo.reference signature.
+Bound data must fullfill the furo.Reference signature.
 The service, deeplink,... is taken from the spec of your field.
 Do not forget to specify.

  *default usage*
 ```html